-In Databricks Runtime 5.0 ML Beta, the Conda package manager is used to install Python packages.
+In the Databricks Runtime for Machine Learning, the Conda package manager is used to install Python packages.

 All Python packages are installed inside a single environment.
 This environment is